 After all this sunny hot weather, it’s time to look at a some photos with a little snow and ice!
 It’s also a great time to work on small projects such as mittens.
 Winter is coming!

 The number of waste yarn stitches should be equivalent to the width of the opening.
-After working the waste yarn stitches, transfer them back to the LH needle and using your main yarn from your project, knit into the waste yarn stitches and then continue on and finish the row or round.
+After working the waste yarn stitches, transfer them back to the left needle and using the main yarn from your project, knit into the waste yarn stitches and then continue on and finish the row or round.

 So, how do you remove the waste yarn stitches without creating any runs or unravellings?

 1. Insert your knitting needle into the stitches below the waste yarn.
 It’s easiest to consistently pick up the same “leg” of the stitch.
 The stitches look like little V’s and I always pick up the right leg.
 Pick up one stitch for each waste yarn stitch.

 Then turn your knitting upside down and do the same with the sts on the other side of the waste yarn.
 You should have the same number of stitches on each needle.

 #proknittip: it’s easier to use smaller sized needles to pick up those stitches.
 Just remember when you begin knitting to switch to the appropriate sized needles.

 2. Once all the stitches are securely on the needles start at one end and begin unpicking the waste yarn.
 You could also clip the waste yarn (be careful not to clip your knitting!) and pick out the pieces or unravel from both ends.
 Whatever works the best for you.